dherath/DeepLearning_for_Wireless_Signal_Strength_Prediction/Readme.md

 - ATT_4G_pedestrian.txt

 **Industrial Network Measurements:**
-(Raw data can be found at https://crawdad.org/init/factory/20160613/factory1-channel-gain)
+(Raw data can be found at this [link](https://crawdad.org/init/factory/20160613/factory1-channel-gain))
 - s21_average_sweep.txt (antennas separated by a distance of 3.1m)
 - s31_average_sweep.txt (antennas separated by a distance of 10.0m)
 - s41_average_sweep.txt (antennas separated by a distance of 20.4m)